 If you cannot fix the lease violation or if it was so serious that it resulted in immediate eviction, you will need legal help.

 Eviction Process – In Maryland there are several steps in the eviction process:

 - The landlord gives the tenant notice of the lease violation.
 Note that there are different required time frames for different types of lease violations.
 The landlord does not need to give notice if the tenant has failed to pay the rent or engaged in dangerous behavior.

-- If the issue is not fixed, to proceed with the eviction the landlord must file a complaint in the appropriate court and the tenant must be served by the sheriff or constable.
+- If the issue is not fixed, the landlord must file a complaint in the appropriate court and the tenant must be served by the sheriff or constable to proceed with the eviction.

-This website has more information about the Maryland eviction process:
+Learn more about the Maryland eviction process from ipropertymanagement.com: